monsoons-blog/blog/theotherkhanblog/content/about.md

 enableComments = false
 +++

-Hi!
-This is a blog for poetry, shairi notes, and other musings.
+Monsoons is a writer's collective based in New York City.
+We focus on writing poetry, organzing shairi nights, and hosting writing workshops.
 Updated monthly.

 Current contributors: \
 Hasan Khan \